guerra08/spring-boot-mysql-docker/README.md

 ## Requirements
  - Java 11 installed on your machine
  - Docker
- - And editor of your choice
+ - An editor of your choice

 ## Start MySQL database container on Docker